ethereum/go-ethereum/README.md

 Command line options
 ====================

--c will launch the developer console
+-c      launch the developer console

-Supported arguments `update` and `get`
+-m      start mining fake blocks and broadcast fake messages to the net